Powering BC’s Future: Getting Renewable Energy Right

 Mark Mitchell leads Hatch’s Distribution & Smart Grid team, specializing in integrating renewables and battery energy storage into power systems.
 An electrical engineer with deep expertise in distributed energy resources (DERs), he has supported utilities and independent power producers across Canada and internationally to navigate the evolving energy landscape.
 Mark has led renewable integration projects across B.C. from concept to construction, working with nearly every major Canadian utility and partnering with Indigenous communities to advance energy independence.

-Thank you, Hatch, for your generous sponsorship of this event!
+Thank you, Hatch and Norland, for your generous sponsorship of this event!

 The British Columbia Construction Roundtable is excited to host our annual Holiday Event at Steamworks Brewery on Wednesday, November 26th.